slumio/NOVAHTTP/nova-http/README.md

 - Demonstrate mastery of **Linux networking internals** and **async I/O**
 - Showcase **production-grade C++ development practices**
-- Provide a **resume-ready project** for Systems/Backend/SRE roles at top tech companies
 - Serve as a **reference implementation** for high-performance server design

 ---